The Grand Lodge of Freemasonry for Men and Women

 ‘The Grand Lodge of Freemasonry for Men and Women’ , ‘Freemasonry for Men and Women’ and the Grand Lodge logo are registered trade marks.

 The Grand Conclave

 The Grand Conclave is the name of the medieval Commanderies of Knights Templar and was chosen to distinguish the difference between the Craft Degrees of the Grand Lodge and the ‘higher degrees’ of the 4th to 33rd of the Ancient and Accepted Scottish Rite.
-All degrees from 4th to the 33rd are ceremonially worked within the Grand Conclave in England, Bulgaria, Greece and Macedonia.
+All degrees from 4th to the 33rd are ceremonially worked within the Grand Conclave in England, Bulgaria, Greece and North Macedonia.
 The rituals of the degrees as worked in this Order follow the Northern Jurisdiction of America as officially recognised from 1801.
 An alternative ritual of the 18th degree Rose Croix of Heredom follows the Ancient and Accepted Rite.
 The Supreme Council is composed of thirty third degree masons representing each of the countries committed to the Grand Conclave of the Fraternity of The Grand Lodge of Freemasonry for Men and Women.

 The Ancient and Scottish Rite Degrees ceremonially perform the Lodge of Perfection, 4th -